ualibweb/ILLiadLive/README.md

 This directory contains the javascript files used throughout the site.
 The following are some of the important files it contains:
 - `constants.js` - contains javascript constant objects that are used across various scripts
 - `atlasUtility.js` - performs javascript interactions on various elements on site load.
 For example, hiding all elements that fulfill a certain criteria on the current page.
 Also provides some utility functions
-- `docDeliveryFunctions.js` - contains event handlers and utility functions for various javascript interactions across the website
+- `docDeliveryFunctions.js` - contains event handlers and utility functions for various javascript interactions across the website.
+Most of the code responsible for hiding/showing form elements across the different forms is located here.
 - `parse_field_values_from_url.js` - when the document is ready, this script extracts field values from the page's url and fills them in the input fields accordingly